5804/TaskTracking/.github/ISSUE_TEMPLATE/java.md

 ---
 name: '[LEARNING] Java'
 about: A templated learning task covering basic Java skills.
-Simply assign yourself to the task and complete it by following the instructions.
+Assign yourself to the task and complete it by following the instructions.
 title: '[LEARNING] Java'
 labels: ''
 assignees: ''